Fénis Castle: History

-Under Aymon's lordship the castle got its pentagonal layout, the external boundary wall and many of the towers.
+Under Aymon's lordship, the castle got its pentagonal layout, the external boundary wall and many of the towers.
 In 1392 Boniface of Challant began a second building campaign to build the staircase and the balconies in the inner courtyard and the prison.
 He also commissioned Piedmontese painter Giacomo Jaquerio to paint frescoes on the chapel and on the inner courtyard.
-Under Boniface I the castle reached its greatest splendor: it was a rich court surrounded by a vegetable plot, a vineyard and a garden where the lord and his guests could relax.
+Under Boniface I the castle reached its greatest splendour: it was a rich court surrounded by a vegetable plot, a vineyard and a garden where the lord and his guests could relax.

-The castle belonged to the lords of Challant until 1716, when Georges-François of Challant had to sell it to Count Baldassarre Castellar of Saluzzo Paesana in order to pay his debts, and for the castle was the beginning of a period of decline.
+The castle belonged to the lords of Challant until 1716, when Georges-François of Challant had to sell it to Count Baldassarre Castellar of Saluzzo Paesana in order to pay his debts, which for the castle was the beginning of a period of decline.
 It was turned into a rural dwelling and became a stable and a barn.

 In 1895 architect Alfredo d'Andrade purchased it and started a restoration campaign to secure the damaged structures.
-In 1935 a second campaign by De Vecchi and Mesturino completed the restoration and gave the castle the current appearance.
-The rooms were also provided with wood period furniture.
+In 1935 a second campaign by De Vecchi and Mesturino completed the restoration and gave the castle its current appearance.
+The rooms were also provided with wood-period furniture.

 The castle is today owned by the Autonomous Region Aosta Valley, which turned it into a museum.

 Description

 The castle is located in the town of Fénis in the Aosta Valley region, at about 13 km from the city of Aosta.
 The keep has a pentagonal layout, with towers at the corners.
 It is surrounded by a double boundary wall with battlements and by a series of watchtowers linked by a walkway.

-Despite its impressive defensive structure, the castle is situated at the top of a small knoll and not of a promontory or another inaccessible and easily defensible place.
-In fact it was not built for military purposes, but to serve as a prestigious residence for the Challant family.
+Despite its impressive defensive structure, the castle is situated at the top of a small knoll and not on a promontory or another inaccessible and easily defensible place.
+In fact, it was not built for military purposes, but to serve as a prestigious residence for the Challant family.

 The inner courtyard, at the centre of the keep, shows a semi-circular stone staircase and wood balconies.
-At the top of the staircase a 15th-century fresco features Saint George killing the dragon, while the walls of the balconies are decorated with images of sages and prophets and proverbs in old French.
+At the top of the stairs a 15th-century fresco features Saint George killing the dragon, while the walls of the balconies are decorated with images of sages and prophets and proverbs in old French.
 The frescoes are attributed to a painter from the school of Jaquerio.

-The interior of the castle is divided into three floors: on the first floor it is possible to visit the weaponry, the kitchen, the woodshed and the storage tank to collect rainwater.
+The castle's interior is divided into three floors: on the first floor it is possible to visit the weaponry, the kitchen, the woodshed and the storage tank to collect rainwater.
 On the second floor there were the rooms of the lords of the castle, the chapel with frescoes by Giacomo Jaquerio and his school and the court.
 The third floor, in the attic, was dedicated to the servant's quarter and is not visitable.